MK2112/minicorpus/Readme.md

 ## Interpretation on practical improvements

-With this study project, we replicated the MiniPile pipeline, produced a reproduction dataset and attempted several ideas for improvement of the distillation pipeline, which we then compared primarily by training and benchmarking the 160M Pythia decoder-only model architecture.
+With this project, we replicated the MiniPile pipeline, produced a reproduction dataset and attempted several ideas for improvement of the distillation pipeline, which we then compared primarily by training and benchmarking the 160M Pythia decoder-only model architecture.

 ### Reproduction Challenges and Insights